 I know I say this a lot, but this time it’s true, The Unbecoming of Mara Dyer is the quickest I’ve read a full novel all year and perhaps ever!
 It had the right dash of humor, murder, romance and drama for it to be an enjoyable read without it ever losing it’s fast action-packed pace or dragging on.
 I never once found myself bored and checking how long I left until the end.
 It always managed to keep me on the edge of my seat.
 Actually, I never wanted it to end, I was addicted.
 The story of Mara Dyer, the mystery that surrounds her ‘gift’ to see the murders of people before they happen and that British boy at school that likes despite her crazy, had me hooked.

-And don't get me started on that shocker of an ending.
-It's left me craving more.
-I am sat in the corner of my room rocking back and forth like an addict (
+And don’t get me started on that shocker of an ending.
+It’s left me craving more.
+I am sat in the corner of my room rocking back and forth like an addict (slight exaggeration but I am definitely having withdrawal systems from the Mara Dyer world) as I wait for the postman to deliver the next installment of the trilogy, The Evolution of Mara Dyer, so I can get to reading it pronto.

 Update: It has now arrived and I shall begin devouring it like my life depends on it.